vlingo/xoom-schemata/README.md

 The VLINGO/PLATFORM schema registry.

+## Build

+Run the full build using `mvn clean package -Pfrontend`.

+:warning: Make sure you are using a Java 8 JDK.

+Afterwards (optionally), you can build the docker container with `docker build . -t vlingo/vlingo-schemata`.

+CI build runs on CircleCI: https://circleci.com/gh/vlingo/vlingo-schemata/ and Travis CI: https://travis-ci.org/github/vlingo/vlingo-schemata.

+The maven build takes care of the following:
+* Generate sources for the schema grammars in `src/main/antlr4`
+* Build the backend application
+* Download the dependencies for the UI build (`node` & `npm`) [Maven Profile 'frontend']
+* Run the UI build (`npm run build` in `src/main/frontend`) [Maven Profile 'frontend']
+* Package the backend, frontend and dependencies within a fat jar

 ## Run

+The easiest way to run vlingo-schemata with an in-memory database is to invoke the command: `java -jar vlingo-schemata-<version>-jar-with-dependencies.jar dev` after a complete build: `mvn clean package -Pfrontend`.
+Frontend can be accessed at http://localhost:9019.

-You can run the registry with an in-memory database within docker using `docker run -p 9019:9019 vlingo/vlingo-schemata`.
+Also, you can run the registry with an in-memory database within docker using `docker run -p 9019:9019 vlingo/vlingo-schemata`.
 The docker image supports three runtime profiles that can be activated by setting `$VLINGO_ENV` accordingly:
 * `dev` runs on `:9019` against an in-memory HSQLDB,
 * `prod` runs `:9019` against a preconfigured PostgreSQL DB, for details see `src/main/resources/vlingo-schemata-prod.properties`